 Sanjay Raut downplays 'Free Kashmir' poster at protest against JNU violence

-Mumbai, Jan 07: Shiv Sena leader Sanjay Raut on Tuesday downplayed the 'free Kashmir' poster which was on display during protest at the Gateway of India against Jawaharlal Nehru University (JNU) violence.
+Mumbai, Jan 07: Shiv Sena leader Sanjay Raut on Tuesday downplayed the 'free Kashmir' poster which was on display during the protest at the Gateway of India against Jawaharlal Nehru University (JNU) violence.

 Raut clarified that the 'Free Kashmir' banner seen during the protest was against the restrictions on internet services, mobile services and other issues in the Valley.